Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Banh Xeo Zon, Hanoi, Vietnam

 My first taste of Banh Xeo was at my Hanoi cooking class…and I was immediately hooked.
-During the rest of our Vietnam trip, I sought out places to eat Banh Xeo.
+During the rest of our Vietnam Trip, I sought out places to eat Banh Xeo.
 Not as popular as other traditional Hanoi cuisine, there are a few Banh Xeo dedicated restaurants in the Old Quarter.

 Banh Xeo Zon